LTUC/amman-dotnet-401d2/Projects/Midterm/ProjReqs.md

 	- Controllers
       - At least 2 Controllers
 	  - No scaffolding or templating of controller with CRUD operations.
+	  - Do not have your `DbContext` injected into your controllers.
+Your D.I. should be injecting your interface into the controllers for the basic CRUD operations.

 2. Documentation (README)
      - Provide documentation for your web app.
 Include